ericfreese/ericfreese.github.io/_posts/2014-02-18-gulp-node-modules-gulp-util-node-modules-multipipe-node-modules-duplexer2-indexjs54.md

         at Module._compile (module.js:449:26)
         at Object.Module._extensions..js (module.js:467:10)

-For all those poor souls out there googling this:
+For all those poor souls out there googling this, upgrade node.

-Upgrade node.
 I used `brew upgrade node`.